SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-11-22-path-to-becoming-a-professional-game-programmer-msdn-forums.markdown

 6. Learn advanced shader techniques (this one can be done anytime, really)
 7. Create city with a skybox
 8. Learn how to create a 3D model
-9. Make a 3D&nbsp;model fly around the city&nbsp;with the camera following it
+9. Make a 3D model fly around the city with the camera following it
-10. Add targets you can shoot and do 3D collission detection
+10. Add targets you can shoot and do 3D collision detection
 11. Create a simple 3D game
 12. Learn how to animate 3D models
 13. Create a more complex 3D game building off what you learned and adding new features